aarnphm/morph/docs/content/VnVReport/VnVReport.md

 | Figure 5   | generated_text_suggestions |
 | Figure 6   | plagarism_check            |

-This document is intended to provide an overview of the testing that performed throughout the development of the project `tinymorph`, including the obtained results and the relevant discussions.
+This document is intended to provide an overview of the testing that performed throughout the development of the project `morph`, including the obtained results and the relevant discussions.
 The tests are under the guidance from [[VnVPlan/VnVPlan|VnVplan]].

 ## Functional Requirements Evaluation